starfederation/datastar/site/static/md/how_tos/how_to_bind_keydown_events_to_specific_keys.md

 ## Conclusion

 The `evt` variable is always available in `data-on` expressions.
-In the case of a `keydown` event, it represents a [`keydown`](https://developer.mozilla.org/en-US/docs/Web/API/Element/keydown_event) event (which is a [`KeyboardEvent`](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent)), allowing us to perform actions conditionally, based on any of its properties.
+In the case of the [`keydown`](https://developer.mozilla.org/en-US/docs/Web/API/Element/keydown_event) event, which is a [`KeyboardEvent`](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent), we can perform actions conditionally, based on any of the event's properties.